ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Unsigned Integer Does Not Model Natural Numbers

-They model modular arithmetic [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(45)](https://stackoverflow.com/a/18796084)
+They model modular arithmetic [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(45)](https://stackoverflow.com/a/18796084).
+The arithmetic rules are different [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity).
-Decreasing an unsigned value doesn't necessarily make it smaller [(45)](https://stackoverflow.com/a/18795568).
+Decreasing an unsigned value doesn't necessarily make it smaller since it may wrap around [(45)](https://stackoverflow.com/a/18795568).
 This is true for both signed and unsigned integers, but for signed integers the point where that happens far away from commonly used numbers while for unsigned integers it is right next to the most common number: 0.
+For singed integers under- and overflow is undefined behavior, i.e. it must never happen.
+With unsigned integers neither we as programmers nor the compiler can assume that `x - 1 < x < x + 1`.
+Since under- and overflow is undefined behavior with signed integers the inequalities can be assumed to hold for them.
-This helps for some applications, but not if you have high requirements on correctness, safety, and security.
+The wrapping behavior of unsigned integers helps for some applications, but not if you have high requirements on correctness, safety, and security since accidental wrapping is a common source of bugs and security vulnerabilities.
 See also _Advantages Of Signed_ > _Underflow Is Farther Away From Common Numbers_.

-Can have surprising conversions to/from signed integers, see _Advantages Of Signed_ > _Less Mixing Of Signed And Unsigned_.
+Unsigned integers have surprising conversions to/from signed integers, see _Advantages Of Signed_ > _Less Mixing Of Signed And Unsigned_.

 ## Easy To Accidentally Write Conditions That Are Always True Or Always False